osmfoundation/donation-drive/_posts/2014-11-03-hardware-details.md

 the website machines, it serves the [planet](http://planet.openstreetmap.org), stores backups, aggregates log files, runs the Chef configuration server and serves internal DNS requests.
-All of this means it needs to be quite a general-purpose machine, with quite a lot of RAM, decent CPUs and a lot of space for storing all those GPS traces, dumps and planets.
+All of this means it needs to be a general-purpose machine, with quite a lot of RAM, decent CPUs and a lot of space for storing all those GPS traces, dumps and planets.
 A suitable spec is a couple of decent CPUs (E5-2650LV2s) with 256GB RAM and 9 4TB SAS2